VLCDoC: Vision-Language Contrastive Pre-Training Model for Cross-Modal Document Classification: Experiments

 \subsubsection{Effects of Cross-Contrastive Learning}

-The Cross-modal Contrastive Loss (CrossCL) contains two components: the intra-modality alignment, and inter-modality alignment.
-We show the effects of cross-modal contrastive learning (CrossCL) on the proposed method against the standard supervised contrastive learning (SCL) loss.
+The Cross-modal Contrastive Loss (CrossCL) contains two components: intra- and inter-modality alignments.
+We show the effects of CrossCL on the proposed method against the standard supervised contrastive learning (SCL) loss.
 Table~\ref{tab:ContrastiveLearningComparison} shows that the CrossCL loss has a positive impact on the results.
-The VLCDoC with cross-modal contrastive learning loss CrossCL yields the best performance gain compared to VLCDoC with the Supervised Contrastive Loss (SCL).
+The VLCDoC with CrossCL loss yields the best performance gain compared to VLCDoC with the SCL loss.
 This indicates the importance of CrossCL by enforcing the compactness of intra-class representations (intra-modality), while separating inter-class features by contrasting positive and negative sample pairs within and across each modality.
 Note that, as described in Equation~\ref{eq:15}, the CrossCL can be vision cue-based or language cue-based, thus we have two different CrossCL presented in Table~\ref{tab:ContrastiveLearningComparison}.